gocodeup/intro-to-testing-js/README.md

 - Finally, push your work by running `git push`.
 Pushing uploads your new commits to your remote repository, meaning your own fork on GitHub.

 ### Now let's make sure our function returns the right data type.
+- New tests will each have their own `expect`, `it`,  the `describe`
 - Step 1: The smallest possible test, now that the function exists, is to ensure that calling the function gives us a string.
 Inside of `tests.js`, add an assertion to `sayHello` that it "should return a string when called.".
 The test should look similar to `expect(typeof sayHello()).toBe("string")`
 - Step 2: Run all tests to make sure that the new test starts red.
 - Step 3: Have your `sayHello` function return a string.
 The simplest code and smallest change possible is to return an empty string `return ""`.
 - Step 4: Now, run all the tests to ensure that the previously red test is now turned green by our impelementation.
-- Step 5: Still too soon to refactor...
 - Step 6: Repeat (Move onto the next test)
+- Step 5: There's nothing to refactor.
 - Always: Add, commit, and push your work to GitHub.

 ### Let's keep going w/ our TDD cycle
 - Step 1: It's time to add a realistic assertion.
 In `tests.js`, assert that `sayHello("Jane")` returns `"Hello, Jane!"`.
 Our first test should be *super* simple and *super* small.
 - Step 2: Run all tests and make sure that this newly added test is red.
 - Step 3: If the test wants us to return `"Hello, Jane!"` then literally write `return "Hello, Jane!";` because that's the simplest way to green a test looking for `"Hello, Jane!"`.
 - Step 4: Run all tests.
 They should all be green at this point.
-- Step 5: There's nothing to refactor, yet...
+- Step 5: It's too soon to refactor.
 - Step 6: Repeat

 ### Add another small, simple test and repeat the cycle